-(2) This column represents the expense we recognized for outstanding stock option awards for financial statement reporting purposes for the fiscal year in accordance with SFAS 123(R), except that pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-Amounts in this column include awards granted in fiscal 2007 and in previous years.
+(2) This column represents the expense we recognized for outstanding stock option awards for financial statement reporting purposes for the fiscal year in accordance with U.S. GAAP, except that pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
+Amounts in this column include awards granted in the applicable fiscal year and in previous years.
 Since Messrs.
-Nosbusch, Eisenbrown and McDermott are eligible for retirement, under SFAS 123(R) their options have been expensed over the 12-month period from the date of grant as opposed to being expensed over the vesting period of the award.
-Amounts we recognized under SFAS 123(R) have been determined using the assumptions set forth in note 11, Share-Based Compensation, to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2007.
+Nosbusch, Crandall, Eisenbrown and Ruff are eligible for retirement, under U.S. GAAP, their options have been expensed over the 12-month period from the date of grant as opposed to being expensed over the vesting period of the award.
+Additionally, we recognized the remaining expense associated with Mr. Crandall's 2006 and 2007 option grants in fiscal 2008 as Mr. Crandall became eligible for retirement during fiscal 2008.
+Amounts we recognized under U.S. GAAP have been determined using the assumptions set forth in note 11, Share-Based Compensation, to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2009.
 The amounts shown do not correspond to the actual value that may be realized by the named executive officers.
-For additional information on options granted in the fiscal year, see the Grants of Plan-Based Awards Table and Outstanding Equity Awards Table below.
+For additional information on options granted in fiscal 2009, see the Grants of Plan-Based Awards Table and Outstanding Equity Awards Table.